2nd June to 2nd July 2025

 We are also open to receiving feedback at any time and may be contacted using the contact details below.

-Where and when will the consultations take place?
+When and where did the consultations take place?

 We commit to being inclusive in our consultation activities and to maximising opportunities for participation by all.

-To achieve this, we will make information available online, hold in-person exhibitions and make project personnel available for small-group or individual meetings through information clinics.
+To achieve this, we made information available online, held in-person exhibitions and made project personnel available for small-group or individual meetings through information clinics.

-Our second phase of consultation starts on Monday 2nd June, with our first in-person event being held at the Cabarfeidh Hotel, South Stornoway and the launch of an on-line consultation room which will run until Wednesday 2nd July.
-Further in-person events will take place around the island – full listings of the dates and venues can be found below.
+Our second phase started on Monday 2nd June 2025, with our first in-person event held at the Cabarfeidh Hotel, South Stornoway and the launch of an on-line consultation room which ran until Wednesday 2nd July 2025.
+Further in-person events were held around the island – dates and venues can be found below.

-During this second phase of consultation, all feedback from the first consultation will have been considered in detail and taken into account, as appropriate, as our plans have progressed.
-The focus during this consultation will be on sharing updates on progress since Phase 1 – including details of how your earlier feedback has been considered or will be considered later – and seeking feedback on these updated plans.
-This phase may also include consultation on specific aspects of the project which have been further advanced since Phase 1, for example our operations and maintenance approach.
+The focus during this consultation was on sharing updates on progress since Phase 1 – including details of how previous feedback has been considered or will be considered later – and seeking feedback on the updated plans.
+This phase also included consultation on specific aspects of the project which had been further advanced since Phase 1.
+The focus during this consultation was on sharing updates on progress since Phase 1 – including details of how earlier feedback has been considered or will be considered later – and seeking feedback on these updated plans.
+This phase also included consultation on specific aspects of the project which have been further advanced since Phase 1.

 SCHEDULE OF ACTIVITIES